sparkleo-io/flutter_ota/README.md

 ## Example Application

-The example application code is available on `flutter_ota` package git repository.
+The example application code is available in the example folder of this repository.

 ### ESP-IDF OTA Firmware